 Idaho is the gem of a state full of opportunity with a low crime rate, a booming economy, and an exciting outdoor adventure scene.

-If you’re looking to move to Boise or the Treasure Valley area, then reach out to Tony (my second half) and he’ll help you find a place to call home.
-You see, he has built his reputation on providing the highest standard of integrity and delivering exceptional results.
+If you’re looking to move to Boise or the Treasure Valley area, then reach out to Tony or I and we’ll help you find a place to call home.
+You see, we have built a reputation on providing the highest standard of integrity and delivering exceptional results.